Norah Smallwood

-Norah Evelyn Smallwood OBE (30 December 1909 – 11 October 1984), née Walford, was an English publisher.
+Norah Evelyn Smallwood OBE (née Walford; 30 December 1909 – 11 October 1984) was an English publisher.

 Early life

 Smallwood was born in Little Kingshill, Great Missenden, Buckinghamshire.
 She was the fifth of eight children of the artist Howard Neville Walford and his wife, Marion, née Griffiths.
 She was educated in Eastbourne.

 Career

 She joined Chatto & Windus as a secretary in 1936, working with Ian Parsons and Harold Raymond.
 She married Peter W. S. Smallwood (1912–1943) in 1938.
 He was a chartered accountant, but was killed in action while serving as a navigator with the Royal Air Force.
 One of her brothers was also killed in action in the Second World War.

 She continued to work at Chatto & Windus during the war, and became a partner in 1945.
 In 1947, she joined the board of the Hogarth Press, which had been bought by Chatto & Windus in 1946, and worked closely with its founder, Leonard Woolf, and with Cecil Day-Lewis.
 Among the authors under her care were Laurens van der Post, Laurie Lee, Aldous Huxley, Iris Murdoch, A. S. Byatt, Toni Morrison, Compton Mackenzie, William Sansom and Dirk Bogarde.